 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-U Typ 113 from Leica.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Leica X-U Typ 113 Manual.
+Further information on the features and operation of the 5D Mark IV and X-U Typ 113 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark IV better than the Leica X-U Typ 113 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.